APHL-CDC Antimicrobial Resistance Fellowship

 and will complete periodic rotations at CDC and other public health laboratories.

 Applicants must be US citizens or permanent residents.
-The application process includes submission of a narrative statement, resume or CV, three letters of recommendation and transcripts from all degree-granting institutions.
-Applicants must have completed a master’s or doctoral degree in microbiology, molecular biology or related field by the start date of the fellowship.
+Applicants must have completed a master's or postdoctoral degree in microbiology, molecular biology, or a related discipline by the start date of the fellowship.

 November 1, 2016 – Online applications available for prospective fellows

-February 28, 2017 – All applications and supplemental materials are due by 5:00pm
+February 28, 2017 – Deadline for receipt of application and supplemental materials to APHL

-April 15, 2017 - All applicants will be notified of the status
+April 15, 2017 - All applicants notified of status.
+Finalists invited to interview

 Summer 2017 – Fellows report to host laboratories and begin fellowship